-Plus, using more starch makes the dough easier to pipe or squeeze into the wells of your doughnut pan.
-I find it easiest to use a restaurant-style squeeze bottle (they sell them at all restaurant supply stores and even at most kitchen supply stores) with the top cut off to widen the opening.
-This batter is really too thin for a pastry bag.
-Anyway, a squeeze bottle also comes in very handy for gluten-free pancakes.
+To fill the wells of the donut pan, I like to use a restaurant-style squeeze bottle (they sell them at all restaurant supply stores and even at most kitchen supply stores) with the top cut off to widen the opening, but a pastry bag works, too.

 Be sure to roll these doughnuts in cinnamon-sugar when they’re still warm, so the sugar sticks.

 If you can’t bring a batch of these donuts with you to the orchard, rest assured that you can make ’em fresh as soon as you get home!

 1/2 teaspoon xanthan gum (omit if your blend already contains it)

 1/4 teaspoon kosher salt

 6 tablespoons (84 g) unsalted butter, at room temperature

 2 extra-large eggs (120 g) at room temperature, beaten

 3/4 cup (6 fl. oz.) apple cider

 Cinnamon-sugar mixture, to taste, for rolling the doughnuts